-Static Unicast MAC Address
+Static Unicast MAC Address & Static Multicast MAC Address

 In some applications, users may need to type in the static Unicast MAC address to its MAC address table.
-In this page, User can type MAC Address (format: xxxx.xxxx), select its VID and Port ID, and then click on Add to add it to MAC Address table.
+In this page, User can type MAC Address (format: xxxx.xxxx.xxxx), select its VID and Port ID, and then click on Add to add it to MAC Address table.